RobertoM89/BigRig/README.md

 - select the control curve you want to mirror;
 - click on BigRig **Mirror Curve** command after ticking X as mirroring axis;
 - select the mirrored curve just created;
-- freeze the rotations if necessary (it is required if the controls on the two sides have the same orientation, i.e. leg controls);
+- freeze the rotations if necessary (it is required if the controls on the two sides have the same orientation, e.g. leg controls);
 - press <code>Ctrl</code> (Windows) or <code>Cmd</code> (macOS) and select the curve you want to replace, to add it to current selection;
 - click on BigRig **Replace Curve** command.